1974 - 1982: The Beginning

 35 goal mark twice - 36 in 1976/77 and 38 in 1977/78.
 In his third year, he was

-made the team captain and even though his production slipped a little (28 goals),
+made the team captain and even though his goal production slipped a little (28),

-he was voted the most popular player by the fans.
+he finished with 70 points and was voted the most popular player by the fans.

 Charron didn't miss a game in his first three seasons in Washington.
 A pulled thigh muscle in October 1979 ended his iron man streak at 245 games.
-A knee injury at the 1978 World Championships and then surgery to repair torn knee ligaments in January 1980 all but ended his career.
-He played about half of each of his final two seasons in Washington and then the Capitals bought out the final year of his contract.
+He returned to put up 31 points in 33 games, but surgery to repair torn knee ligaments in late-January 1980 all but ended his career.
+He managed to play 47 games in the 1980/81 season but the Capitals bought out the final year of his contract and he retired right before the 1981/82 season was about to begin.

 The First Wins